agmoss/klearlink/products/klearsync.md

 import ETL from '/img/klearsync_etl.png';
 import API from '/img/klearsync_api.png';

-# Klearsync
+# KlearSync

 :::info
 Prior Reading: [Klearprofile](./klearprofile.md)

 :::

-## Abstract
+## Overview

-Obtaining Consumer Matches from Klearlink requires your lending organization to submit your consumer credit records.
-This process is called Klearsync, and it is done with the integration methods below:
+Obtaining Consumer Matches from KlearLink requires your lending organization to submit your consumer credit records.
+This process is called KlearSync, and it is done with the integration methods below:

 1. API
 2. Data ETL